 An alternator is a device in your car that produces electrical energy.
 It is essentially a DC generator that recharges the battery when the engine is running.
 The alternator is connected to the crankshaft by a belt.

-There is a voltage regulator that prevents too much current from flowing back into the battery.
+A voltage regulator prevents too much current from flowing back into the battery.
 The output of alternators may be around 14 volts, although they can fluctuate between 12 and 16 volts in normal operation.

 Got a Bad Alternator?